JozLH/project-Q-Cris-Jos-/README.md

 Example: Project Q will recognize EUES on your device and translate the quote into Spanish; however, Project Q can't recognize MXES or LATAMES.
 If you have MXES or LATAMES on your device and want to get your quote in Spanish, select Spanish in the dropdown menu.

 I am using a compatible language, like EUES, but my language is not recognized automatically, why?
-Some browsers, like Safari, have special requirements and restrictions in regards to accessing users data, like their device language.
-A Chromium-based browser, like Chrome or Brave, will recognize your compatible language, like EUES or Chinese (simplified).
+Some browsers, like Safari, have special requirements and restrictions in regard to accessing users’ data, like their device language.
+A Chromium-based browser, like Chrome or Brave, will recognize a compatible language, like EUES or Chinese (simplified).

 I want to access Project Q every morning from my mobile phone.
 Do you have an app?
 We don't have a downloadable app, but you can add Project Q to your home screen just like an app.
 In Safari, open the share sheet (tap the + symbol in bottom bar) and select Add to home.
 You'll now be able to access Project Q from your home page, just like an app.